-So, what is better; a business loan from your bank or a business loan from a private lender?
+So, which is better: a business loan from your bank or a business loan from a private lender?

-The answer is simply the one loan that you can get approved for.
+The answer is simply the loan you can get approved for.

-But, every business owner wants a bank loan.
+However, nearly every business owner wants a bank loan.
 In fact, many business owners think that their bank is the only place they can get a business loan.
-But, that is far from the truth.
+But that’s far from the truth.

-Everyone wants a bank loan.
+Most people want a bank loan.
 Why?
-It is usually because bank interest rates can be lower.
+It’s usually because bank interest rates can be lower.

 Why do bank loans offer lower rates?

 Banks typically have a lower cost of funds than other lenders.
 Depositors (their retail customers) keep a lot of money in their checking and savings accounts.
 Thus, banks have easy access to those funds to lend out.
-And, if banks don’t pay interest for those deposits or pay very little interest like they do today (most pay under ½ percent) – then those funds are very cheap for the bank to use.
+And, if banks don’t pay interest for those deposits or pay very little interest, then those funds are very cheap for the bank to use.